Finally, an upside day [Video]

 We've elected to switch gears a bit and show correlation between the 10-year bond (ZN) and the S&P futures contract.
 The S&P contract is the Standard and Poor's, and the purpose is to show reverse correlation between the two instruments.
 Remember it's likened to a seesaw, when up goes up the other should go down and vice versa.

-Yesterday the ZN hit a Low at around 1 PM EST. The S&P was trading Higher at around the same time.
-If you look at the charts below ZN gave a signal at around 1 PM and the S&P gave a signal at around the same time.
+Yesterday the ZN hit a Low at around 10 AM EST. The S&P was trading Higher at around the same time.
+If you look at the charts below ZN gave a signal at around 10 AM and the S&P gave a signal at around the same time.
 Look at the charts below and you'll see a pattern for both assets.
-ZN hit a Low at around 1 PM and migrated Higher.
+ZN hit a Low at around 10 AM and migrated Higher.
 These charts represent the newest version of MultiCharts and I've changed the timeframe to a 15-minute chart to display better.
-This represented a Long opportunity on the 10-year note, as a trader you could have netted about 20 plus ticks per contract on this trade.
+This represented a Long opportunity on the 10-year note, as a trader you could have netted about a dozen ticks per contract on this trade.
 Each tick is worth $15.625.
-Please note: the front month for the ZN is now Mar '23.
-The S&P contract is now Mar' 23 as well.
+Please note: the front month for the ZN is now Jun '23.
+The S&P contract is still Mar' 23.
 I've changed the format to filled Candlesticks (not hollow) such that it may be more apparent and visible.

 Charts courtesy of MultiCharts built on an AMP platform